-The Delta Programme 2018 is the first to include a Delta Plan on Spatial Adaptation.
+The annual Delta Programme encompasses a Delta Plan on Spatial Adaptation.
 This sets out how municipalities, district water boards, provinces, and the national government intend to expedite and intensify the spatial adaptation process.
-The Delta Plan contains 7 ambitions to this end.
+The Delta Plan contains seven ambitions to this end.
 It indicates the goals pursued by the parties, how they intend to attain these goals, and how they will visualise the results.
 The Delta Plan comprises an action plan featuring concrete actions and measures.
-Just like the other Delta Plans, the Delta Plan on Spatial Adaptation will be a standard component of the Delta Programme annually presented by the Delta Programme Commissioner.
+The governments have joined forces in 42 Working Regions.

 Climate-proof and water-resilient

 The core of the Delta Decision on Spatial Adaptation is to have the Netherlands designed in a climate-proof and water-resilient manner by 2050.
 The government authorities will ensure that damage ensuing from heat stress, waterlogging, drought, and urban flooding will be kept to a minimum.
-This aim will be taken into account in the construction of new residential areas and business parks, the renovation of the existing built environment, sewer replacements, and road maintenance.
+This aim will be taken into account in the construction of new residential areas and business parks, the renovation of the existing built environment, sewer replacements, road maintenance, et cetera.
 Climate scenarios will be used to that end.

-In 2017, a standardised stress test will be compiled to assist municipalities, district water boards, provinces, and the national government in mapping out the vulnerabilities of their area.
-The knowledge portal also features the revised Climate Impact Atlas , enabling the quick visualisation of various climate effects (heat, waterlogging, drought).
-The effects may also be combined with information on, e.g., vulnerable groups, swimming water, or depths.
+The knowledge portal also features the Climate Impact Atlas , enabling the quick visualisation of various climate effects (waterlogging, heat, drought, and urban flooding) in a particular area.
+Furthermore, effects can be combined with information on, e.g., vulnerable groups, swimming water, and depths.
 The Climate Impact Atlas constitutes a sound basis for a stress test.
-In addition, the portal comprises an overview of ongoing adaptation projects.

 Vital and vulnerable functions